-Robinson helicopter led to crash that killed two, coroner finds
+Fatal crash wouldn't have occurred in any other helicopter: coroner

 However, the evidence indicated that the airspeed of 102 knots was likely too fast to be safe, because it "increased the risk of a right roll and/or main rotor blade divergence during a low-G event, which can occur due to turbulence".

-The coroner determined that it was appropriate to make recommendations so that the New Zealand regulators, and the owners and users of Robinson helicopters are aware of the particular considerations that arise when they are flown in New Zealand's terrain.
+The Coroner determined that it was appropriate to make recommendations so that the New Zealand regulators, and the owners and users of Robinson helicopters are aware of the particular considerations that arise when they are flown in New Zealand's terrain.

 Recommendations were made in order to reduce the chance of other deaths in circumstances similar to those in which Combe and Patterson-Gardner died.

-The coroner called for mandatory data recording systems in all helicopters and for the Civil Aviation Authority (CAA) to prohibit Robinson helicopters from being flown in forecast moderate or severe turbulence and to restrict the speed of the helicopters in mountainous zones to 70 knots.
+The Coroner called for mandatory data recording systems in all helicopters and for the Civil Aviation Authority (CAA) to prohibit Robinson helicopters from being flown in forecast moderate or severe turbulence and to restrict the speed of the helicopters in mountainous zones to 70 knots.

+The CAA today said it is "carefully working through" the comprehensive findings and recommendations of the Coroner, which are "largely policy and technically focused".

+"This will take some time, and our process will include working through them with other agencies and stakeholders and so this means that at this stage of our analysis we are not in a position to make comment on the way they will be addressed," a statement said.